mozilla/fxa-auth-server/docs/api.md

 ### Response

-Successful requests will produce a "200 OK" and a json body. `keyFetchToken`, `challengeMethod` and `challengeMethod` will only be present if `keys=true` was specified.
+Successful requests will produce a "200 OK" and a json body. `keyFetchToken`, `verificationMethod` and `verificationReason` will only be present if `keys=true` was specified.

 ```json
 {